Regularity and Stability Properties of Selective SSMs with Discontinuous Gating: Preliminaries: Selective SSMs and Passivity Framework

 To ensure the system \eqref{eq:mamba_ssm_prelim} is well-defined even with discontinuous parameter changes, we adopt mild regularity conditions.
 For any admissible input trajectory $x(\cdot)$, let $A_{\text{eff}}(t) \coloneqq A(\Delta(t), x(t))$ (and similarly for $B_{\text{eff}}, C_{\text{eff}}$).
 We assume the effective matrices belong to standard Lebesgue spaces: $A_{\text{eff}}(\cdot) \in L^1_{\loc}$, $B_{\text{eff}}(\cdot) \in L^2_{\loc}$, and $C_{\text{eff}}(\cdot) \in L^2_{\loc}$, with the selection signal $x(\cdot) \in L^2_{\loc}$ and the driving input $u(\cdot) \in L^2_{\loc}$.
 These conditions ensure that the ODE for $h(t)$ satisfies Carathéodory conditions, guaranteeing the local existence and uniqueness of an absolutely continuous solution $h(\cdot) \in W^{1,1}_{\loc}$ \citep{filippov1988existence, coddington1956theory}.

 \begin{remark}[Feasibility of Regularity Assumptions] These assumptions are mathematically mild and readily satisfied by modern selective SSMs.
-In token-based architectures like Mamba, the selection mechanism results in system matrices that are \textbf{piecewise-constant}.
+In token-based architectures such as Mamba, the selection mechanism yields system matrices that are \textbf{piecewise-constant}.
 Such functions are well-behaved members of the $L^p_{\loc}$ spaces, confirming that our framework is grounded in practical implementations while being general enough for future architectures. \end{remark}